Insights·Research

 #1 on the Hot 100

-HUNTR/X's “Golden” held #1 for 8 weeks and #1 on the Global 200 for 18 weeks.
+HUNTR/X's “Golden” held #1 on the Hot 100 for 8 weeks.
 First soundtrack with 4 simultaneous Hot 100 top 10s in the chart's 67-year history.

 Billboard